Quenching star formation with quasar outflows launched by trapped IR radiation: Discussion

-While the outflows launched by IR radiation pressure are only moderately powerful, particularly when compared to outflows driven by thermal energy injection, the impact of IR radiation on the star formation rate is profound.
+While the outflows launched by IR radiation pressure are only moderately powerful, particularly when compared to outflows driven by thermal energy injection, the impact of IR radiation on the star formation rate is considerable.
 We have shown that star formation can be completely quenched within the innermost kpc at reasonable quasar luminosities.
 Quenching here happens through a combination of gas removal and through the local suppression of gas density in the central galaxy.
 The latter, which does not occur in simulations with single-scattering only radiation or thermal energy injection, is caused by internal pressurisation of trapped IR radiation.
 This process could potentially result in quenching without gas ejection in massive high-z galaxies.

 Throughout this study, we have taken a number of simplifying assumptions that favour radiation pressure on dust as an AGN feedback mechanism.
 We have assumed dust opacities in line with metal-rich and hot dust, high quasar luminosities, a spatially constant dust-to-gas ratio and, in many of our simulations, we have neglected the possibility that dust is destroyed in the outflow through shocks and thermal sputtering.
+The quasar host galaxy is, by construction, initially highly obscured, which enhances the impact of IR radiation pressure.
+Supernova feedback appears not to reduce the column densities substantially (see Section~\ref{sec_supernova}), but even stronger feedback or earlier AGN-driven outflows may further reduce the IR optical depths.

 Despite these assumptions, we have found that radiation pressure on dust from a quasar is able to generate only relatively weak outflows with masses not greater than $\sim 10^{10} \, \rm M_\odot$, amounting to just a few percent of the total halo gas mass.
-In some of our simulations, we have adopted a simple model for dust destruction, by setting the dust opacities to zero for gas hotter than $T \, = \, 3 \times 10^4 \, \rm K$, finding outflow velocities lower by only a small factor $\sim 1.5$, and a somewhat weaker impact on star formation rate; the results here become comparable to those seen for our simulations with slightly lower quasar optical/UV luminosities.
+In some of our simulations, we have adopted a simple model for dust destruction, by setting the dust opacities to zero for gas hotter than $T \, = \, 3 \times 10^4 \, \rm K$, finding outflow velocities lower by only a small factor $\sim 1.5$, and a weaker impact on star formation rate; the results here become comparable to those seen for our simulations with slightly lower quasar optical/UV luminosities, i.e. star formation is suppressed efficiently within the first $10 \, \rm Myr$ and then starts to rise, approaching the result of the `noAGN' simulation.

 In principle, the outflow could be boosted if supernovae inject energy at a very high rate, which might be expected given the high star formation rates of $\gtrsim 500 \, \rm M_\odot \, yr^{-1}$ present in the galactic disc, which is less affected than the nucleus, or if the contribution from radiation pressure from the stellar radiation field is also significant.
 Missing physical ingredients, such as cosmic rays excited in the shock fronts developed in AGN-driven outflows or supernova explosions, may also play a role in generating more powerful outflows.